 - Apply incident command protocols and consensus building approaches

 - Communicate effectively in a crisis, verbally and in writing, and transfer information effectively to obtain positive outcomes

 - Plan prevention and preparedness operations and measures that help communities handle efforts related to damage limitation, emergency response, and recovery

-The National Preparedness and Homeland Security certificate requires eighteen credits, including twelve credits of required courses and six elective credits.
+The National Preparedness and Homeland Security certificate requires 18 credits, including 12 credits of required courses and 6 elective credits.

 Core courses cover foundational content and procedures central to national preparedness and emergency response, in addition to analytical tools and approaches.
 They include a capstone experience in which students will plan, role-play, and report on a complete disaster scenario involving critical infrastructure sectors such as energy, government, transportation, health, and telecommunications.
 Elective courses allow students to gain further knowledge or experience relevant to their current or intended career paths in such fields as health, information security, and business continuity.
 All courses are 3 credits, unless otherwise noted.

 - No course with a grade below C will be accepted for certificate credit.